 Common Co-occurring Difficulties Faced by Autistic Individuals

-Teens with Level 1 autism often encounter unique challenges that can affect their daily lives, particularly during the adolescent years.
+Level 1 autism can present unique challenges to daily life that can particularly affect ASD teens in their adolescent years.
 Below are some common difficulties parents might notice that could indicate the need for additional support or assessment.
 While these challenges are not definitive signs of autism, they may encourage parents to explore whether their teen has autism.

 Theory of Mind in Specialized Treatment Programs for Level 1 Autism